Topics on this page:

 Some things to know:

-- 2019 Open Enrollment for Washington state health insurance plans is November 1 – December 15, 2019.
+- Open Enrollment for 2020 Washington state health insurance plans closed December 15, 2019.
+Check back in the fall for 2021 Open Enrollment dates!

 - If you qualify for Washington Apple Health (Medicaid), enrollment stays open all year long, and you can apply at any time.